pascallaliberte/sharpen.page/_posts/2020-09-11-via-negativa-inverse-product-advice.md

 ## Inverse Product Advice (Let's Start a List)

-Should we start by building an audience or no? **Well, we don't know.
+Should we start by building an audience or not? **Well, we don't know.
 Some built an audience first.
 Some announced a product and got a ton of word of mouth.**

 Should we enter a mature market or should we start a new product category? **Who knows?
 Some have created entirely new product categories.
 Some have found a space in a market with competitors.
 Some were first to market.
 Some became the best of a market.**